rebelice/UNIX-System-Programming-Project/Process-Environment/README.md

 **TODO**:
 1. See that how to use `argc` and `argv`.
 	- There are two ways.
-2. Compile it as before, use flag `-o main-function`.
+2. Compile it as above, use flag `-o main-function`.
 3. Run it as `./main-function Fudan University ICS 2019 OS Project`.
 To see the output.

 Now, I think you already know how to use `argc` and `argv`.
 Please finish the following.

 **TODO**:
 - You need to code a C program to solve a `a + b Problem` by using `argv`.
-- The only thing you need to pay attention is that you should run it as `./addition-problem 1 2`.
+- The only thing you need to pay attention to is that you should run it as `./addition-problem 1 2`.
-- For convenience, we can suppose that the input numbers have only one digit.
+- For convenience, we can suppose that the input numbers are integers which are in the range of 0 to 9.
 - No restrictions on the name of your program.

 ### Process Termination